Surveillance Reports

-This weekly report is produced from Fall 2022 to Spring 2023 when influenza activity is typically present (i.e. influenza season).
+This weekly report is produced between Fall to Spring when influenza activity is typically present (i.e. influenza season).
 The report is posted each Tuesday summarizing the previous week (Sunday to Saturday inclusive) that is specific to the Peterborough region.
 Ontario and national influenza activity are available at the links provided below.

 As COVID-19 shares many symptoms with influenza, the typical influenza-like illness (ILI) and respiratory (RESP) admissions must be interpreted with caution for the 2022/2023 influenza season.